Stefan Christensen ← Back to writing

 Platform teams believed the best way to enable others was to offer maximum flexibility.
 Every tool, every option, every possible configuration.
 Twelve deployment options because different teams had different preferences.

-Nobody could measure success.
-If your job is to “enable,” how do you know you’ve succeeded?
-We measured workshops run, documentation pages created, support tickets answered.
-Activity metrics.
-None of them told us whether engineers were actually moving faster.
+Measuring success was impossible.
+When your job is to “enable,” how do you know you’ve succeeded?
+We tracked workshops run, documentation pages created, support tickets answered: activity metrics, none of which told us whether engineers were moving faster.
+And without a clear end state, platform teams were permanently reactive, responding to whatever came next instead of building what they needed to build.

-The fundamental mistake: treating the platform as a service that should minimize constraints.
+The mistake was treating the platform as a service designed to minimize constraints rather than maximize value.

 The Reframe: Products, Not Processes